bengtan/email-untracker/README.md

 ## Getting started: Try it on an email

-Download the binary to your computer.
+Choose a recent [release](https://github.com/bengtan/email-untracker/releases) and download the appropriate binary to your computer.
+Rename it to `email-untracker`.

 Then run:

 ```
 email-untracker parse -i newsletter.eml -v -h